elkouhen/opa-repo/README.md

 The policies are implemented via the [Rego](https://www.openpolicyagent.org/docs/latest/policy-language/) query and assertion language and managed with OPA ([Open Policy Agent](https://www.openpolicyagent.org/)) : OPA can validate JSON resource descriptions regarding a policy implemented in Rego.

-On Kubernetes, [Gatekeeper](https://github.com/open-policy-agent/gatekeeper) is the Policy Controller we use; it is based on OPA.

-As a Policy Controller, Gatekeeper can :
-* Refuse the deployment of resources that do not respect the policies.
-* Audit the deployed resources and report existing resources that do not respect the polcies

 ## Policy List

 List of implemented policies.